debapriya9b/cookbook/README.md

 ### Color Scheme

 The concept for Cookbook is to make cooking fun and easy, so to keep the overall site welcoming, I have opted for a bright and colorful color scheme.
-These standard [Materialize Colors](http://archives.materializecss.com/0.100.2/color.html) work quite well for my project.
+These standard [Materialize Colors](http://archives.materializecss.com/0.100.2/color.html) worked quite well for my project.

 ### Icon

-[Materialize Colors](http://archives.materializecss.com/0.100.2/icons.html) has been used for this project.
+[Materialize Icons](http://archives.materializecss.com/0.100.2/icons.html) has been used for this project.

 ---